top of page

 About Us

-Meet the First Nations Elders that are proud to offer you the Aboriginal cultural education programs.
+Meet the First Nations team that are proud to offer you the Aboriginal cultural education programs.

 Karen Reys